garykac/woven/docs/spell-list.md

 ```
 Element: Earth

-Category: Defend
+Category: Defend Mage, Tapestry

 Place a CHARGE on this spell.

--

-This shield absorbs all damage from attacks.
+Defend 1: This shield absorbs all damage from attacks.

--

 Remove CHARGE and recover 2 mana from your TAPESTRY when it takes 1 or more damage from a single attack.